-The Regional Health Commission produces an annual “Access to Care” data book, which reviews community-wide progress toward strengthening the health care safety net system in the region.
+The Regional Health Commission produced an annual “Access to Care” data book, which reviews community-wide progress toward strengthening the health care safety net system in the region.
 Data is gathered from safety net provider institutions across St. Louis City and County.
 We can use this information to:

 - Assess the current capacity of the region’s health care safety net